 The customer suggests changes to the project plan during the bi-weekly post sprint meeting.
 The change is recorded initially as a verbal agreement.
 Following the completion of the meeting, the change is written into a change agreement that is confirmed by the customer through email.

 Changes are integrated into the sprint backlog and prioritized based on the customers’ priority for the feature.
 Features changes are accepted and integrated as able and features that are not completed are fully documented for follow-on development.

+Client Change Request

+Development Change Identification

 References